dwp/govuk-casa/examples/multiapp/README.md

 A -> B -> C -> D -> E -> F -> G
 ```

-For simplicity, each app in this example is entirely separate, but you could configure them to use a shared `views/` directory in order to share things like layout templates and locales for example.
+For simplicity, each app in this example is entirely separate, but you could configure them to use a shared `views/` directory in order to share things like layout templates and a `locales/` directory for shared locales, for example.

 Potential use cases for this pattern: